 Unfortunately no. Parents are not allowed to sit in the classes as it disrupts our classes and undermines the instructor authority.
 Our instructors are fully capable of working with the students and having parents there puts the students at unease.
 Our past experience has shown that sometimes parents will start talking to the children in the classroom or otherwise start asking questions which disrupts the class flow.
 Our goal is to provide the best, fun filled educational experience to the students and having parents there runs counter to our goals.

 Inner Spark was created with one mission – provide students the best robotics experience they can get.
 In life, you usually get what what you pay for.

 - Our instructors are very qualified – they have degrees in engineering, child psychology, formal instruction training.
 We don’t cut corners on getting the best educators we can.

 - We develop and utilize curriculum that we developed working with hundreds of kids.
-Our curriculum is derived from the personal experience of our Founder who has coached tons of teams in various competitive leagues.
+Our curriculum is derived from the personal experience of our Founders who coached tons of teams in various competitive leagues.
 The work is published in book form and highly reviewed on amazon (http://winningrobotics.com) so you can check it out yourself.